 Are you ready to bare your soul?
 Something Seth Levine from Foundry Group told us at Unreasonable holds tried and true when it comes to fundraising: people don’t invest in products, they invest in people.
 This holds true with the crowd as well.
 People want to know who is behind the idea and in a sense fall in love with them.
 This means getting to the authentic heart of the founder and guiding your audience through a hero’s journey.
 It requires being vulnerable and real.
 For some, that comes out best through humor.
 For others, through heartache.
 However it comes out, it needs to be real and it needs to be you, and you need to be prepared for that.

 If you’ve answered “yes” to all these questions, then you’re ready to get started.
 We at Marked Point have created the tools and training to help guide you through the process.
-Send me an email at sydney [at] markedpoint [dot] com to find out more.
+Send us an email at hello [at] markedpoint [dot] com to find out more.

 Here’s to building passionate movements!